 23. Do you offer support after an adoption placement is made?

 Family Life Services is available after the adoption to provide counseling with the birthparent at any time the birthparent needs support.
 We are here to offer supportive counseling as long as needed.
 If a birthparent does not live near our office, the FLS caseworker can continue to provide counseling through telephone and email contact for months and years following the placement.
-In addition, Family Life Services offers an online, confidential forum for birthmothers and birthfathers that provides an opportunity to share, receive support, and ask questions of other birthparents who have had a similar experience.
+We host an annual Birthmother Gathering in Lynchburg, Virginia for ladies to gather for a therapeutic retreat with other women who share similar experiences.
+In addition, Family Life Services offers an online, confidential forum for birthmothers and birthfathers that provides an opportunity to share, receive support, and ask questions of other birthparents.
 If a birth parent desires to connect with a professional counselor in their area, the FLS caseworker can help them identify someone who could provide this assistance.